My Car is Totaled, Now What?!

 Unfortunately, I was in an auto accident and rear-ended someone several months ago.
 Luckily it didn’t do any damage at all to their vehicle, but mine was pretty dinged up.
 No one was hurt, so that is also a blessing.
 The police came and did their report and that was that.
 I had my car towed to a local shop and contacted my insurance agency for the next steps as I didn’t think it would be drivable.
 (It was smoking from under the hood).

 Turns out the inspector said it was drivable and that it just needed some repairs.
 We had a $1000 deductible for our insurance plan, so we had to save up that money for a couple of months.
 Fast forward and we have the money, the car is finally in the shop.
-A couple of days later, we get a call that it’s totaled!
+A couple of days later, we get a call that it’s a total loss!
 How in the world they didn’t find that out before I have no idea.
-Not to mention I was driving my babies around in a dangerous vehicle that I was told was safe.
+Not to mention I drive my babies around in a dangerous vehicle.
+A vehicle that I have been told was safe.
 I was not a happy mama.

 - Contact Your Insurance Agency This can be done while still at the accident scene.
 Normally it is required so that both parties’ respective insurance companies have all of the details and information that they need about you, the accident, and the involved party.

 - File Claim Once you have contacted your insurance agency, they will send you over documents to fill out so that you can submit your claim.
 Even if the accident is your fault you can still file the claim.

 - Contact Your Car Loan Provider If your vehicle was on a loan, share the loan company info with your insurance agency.
 You can reach out to the loan company as well to let them know what is going on so that they can quickly process needed documents when the insurance company reaches out.